 In fact, Grindelwald’s now largely forgotten aims are quite likely to have been very different from Riddle’s current ones.
 We do not know anything of them for certain.
 And I suspected that Rowling would probably never fill us in.
 But, I thought that if Grindelwald was to be shown to have had any real significance in Rowling’s story arc, it was well past time that his name be reintroduced.
 And that it had not tended to support the view that he was a minor nuisance that had been banished to the status of a mere footnote in history.

 But I also suspected that If Grindelwald’s plans had come to fruition, as he and his geezers intended, there would never have been a Lord Voldemort.

 Of course, Muggle-borns would also no longer compose any part of the current student body of Hogwarts, either.
 Or the under-30 age group of the wizarding world in general.
 Wizarding Seclusion would be all but total.
 And Muggle-born wizards would be raising unintentional havoc out in the Muggle world, unable to get proper training.

-Well it was fun anyway.
-And if anyone is interested, as I say, this particular theory abruptly revived itself in the summer of 2008, and has lurched back into play, now sans Grindelwald, and also sans a conspiracy.
-It now is living up in the general collection under the name of ‘Minding the Gap’.
+Well it was fun at the time, anyway.
+A bit overheated and more fiction than theory.
+But given the vacuum we were working in as regards to any solid information, it wasn’t all that bad.
+And if anyone is interested, like I say, the underlying factors contributing to this particular theory abruptly revived themselves in the summer of 2008, and have lurched back into play, now sans Grindelwald, and also sans a conspiracy.
+It now is living under the name of ‘Minding the Gap’.

-Frankly, I think that in most respects this one was much better built than the version that Rowling gave us, but the series isn’t called “Tom Riddle and the Knights of Walpurgis”, or even “The Adventures of Albus Dumbledore”.
+Frankly, I think that in most respects the revival is much better built than the version above, or, for that matter, the version that Rowling gave us, but the series isn’t called “Tom Riddle and the Knights of Walpurgis”, or even “The Adventures of Albus Dumbledore”.